foronda/blog-mm/_posts/it/2015-07-19-serialize-json-data-for-bootstrap-treeview.markdown

 ### Purpose
-To dynamically populate the treeview data with a LINQ-to-SQL datacontext in code behind.The code below is the public function called by the front-end javascript to serialize database.
+To dynamically populate the treeview data with a LINQ-to-SQL datacontext in code behind.The code snippet is called by the front-end javascript to serialize two lists from the database query and merged to create the correct JSON format.

 #### Namespaces
 {% highlight csharp %}